YugmPatel/CMPE-255-Apache-Beam-Data-Engineering/README.md

 ### Assignment 3: Apache Beam Feature Demonstration
 - **Overview**: This task showcases core Apache Beam concepts including composite transforms, windowing, triggers, and streaming.
 Using the BeamML library, we integrate ML workflows, demonstrating the framework’s flexibility and scalability.

-## Video Walkthrough
-A video overview of each assignment provides a walkthrough of the main steps, design decisions, and final outcomes for each task.